 This piece of legislation also abolished the power of the Westminster Parliament (Britain) to legislate for Canada.

 The Canadian Charter of Rights and Freedoms

-Beyond providing a method for amending the Constitution, the Constitution Act, 1982 also introduced the Canadian Charter of Rights and Freedoms (the “Charter”), provided aboriginal constitutional guarantees, and declared that the constitution was the supreme law of the land.
+Beyond providing a method for amending the Constitution, the Constitution Act, 1982 also introduced the Canadian Charter of Rights and Freedoms (the “Charter”), provided constitutional guarantees for Indigenous rights, and declared that the constitution was the supreme law of the land.